 - Age of onset: Infancy, Childhood, Adolescent, Adult, Elderly

 - OMIM: -

 - UMLS: C0079293

-The prevalence is unknown but the incidence is estimated at 1 in 96,200 new cases per year.
+The prevalence is unknown, but the incidence is estimated at 1/96,200 new cases per year.

 The differential diagnosis should include other subepidermal, autoimmune bullous diseases.

-EBA is a chronic disease that resolves slowly and leads to dystrophic scarring and milia.
-During the disease course, the inflammatory forms may evolve to resemble the classical form and patients with the classical present with bursts of inflammatory disease.
-Involvement of the mucosae (in particular the ocular and ORL mucosal membranes) is associated with more severe disease, which may lead to a poorer functional, or even vital, prognosis.
+EBA is a chronic, incurable disease that leads to dystrophic scarring and milia.
+During the disease course, the inflammatory forms may evolve to resemble the classical form and vice-versa.
+Although not fatal, the progressive scarring and involvement of the oral and ocular mucosae can be functionally disabling.